Design principles for long-range energy transfer at room temperature: Model, Results and Major Insights

-Propagation across the full array is made possible by the interaction between pigments of different unit cells, described by $H_{n,n+1}=\sum_{i,j}v_{ij}\ket{n,i}\bra{n+1,j}+\mathrm{H.c.}$, where $v_{ij}$ are dipole-dipole couplings.
-For the configuration consisting of a pair of degenerate pigments separated a distance $\delta$ (dimeric unit cells) which repeat with lattice constant $l$ as shown in \fref{fig1}{A}, the unit cell Hamiltonians are $H_{n}=V_0\ket{n,1}\bra{n,2}+\mathrm{H.c.}$ and the inter-dimer Hamiltonians are $H_{n,n+1}=v_+\ket{n,1}\bra{n+1,2}+v_-\ket{n,2}\bra{n+1,1}+\sum_{i=1,2}v\ket{n,i}\bra{n+1,i}+\mathrm{H.c.}$.
-If the intra-dimer coupling $V_0$, the inter-dimer couplings $v_\pm$ and $v$ and the single-pigment optical dephasing rate $\Gamma$ satisfy $v_\pm,v<\Gamma<V_0$, then the intra-dimer excitons $\ket{n,\alpha}$, which diagonalize the intra-dimer Hamiltonian ($H_n\ket{n,\alpha}=\pm V_0\ket{n,\alpha}$), form and may be used to describe the (incoherent) transfer of excitations between adjacent dimers {\cite{Jang2004}.} {We refer to ``incoherent'' or ``classical'' transfer interchangeably, meaning that inter-unit cell coherences of the density operator of the full chain are negligible ($\bra{n,i}\rho\ket{m,j}\approx 0$ for $n\neq m$), and therefore do not play any role in the transfer dynamics along the chain, which then results in classical diffusion across subunits exhibiting local coherent dynamics.} This hierarchy of interactions is commonly fulfilled in photosynthetic membranes and nano-engineered arrays, where pigments aggregate in antenna complexes within sub-nanometer distances, while the inter-complex distances can span several nanometers, as we will discuss later in detail.
-For the configuration of aligned transition dipoles {(i.e. $\mathbf{e}_i=\mathbf{d}_i/|\mathbf{d}_i|$ is the same for all $i$)} of \fref{fig1}{A}, the $n$-th dimeric unit supports a bright (dark) exciton $\ket{b}$ ($\ket{d}$) given by the symmetric (antisymmetric) coherent superposition $\ket{n,\alpha}$ of single pigment states ($\ket{n,1},\ket{n,2}$), namely $\ket{n,\alpha}=\ket{\smash{{}^{n,b}_{n,d}}}=(\ket{n,1}\pm \ket{n,2})/\sqrt{2}$.
-The delocalized states $\ket{b}$ and $\ket{d}$ are split by an energy difference $E_b-E_d=2V_0$, which may be positive (i.e. high-lying bright state) or negative (i.e. low-lying bright state), thus determining the energetic ordering of $\ket{b}$ and $\ket{d}$ affecting {vibrational relaxation} rates $R_{\alpha\alpha'}$.
-The two cases $V_0>0$ and $V_0<0$ correspond respectively to H- and J-aggregation of monomers \cite{Hestand2018}, which will be later discussed in detail.
+then delocalized intra-dimer excitons defined by $\hat{H}^{(n)}\ket{\alpha_n}=E_\alpha \ket{\alpha_n}$ form.
+These may be used to describe the (incoherent) energy transfer between adjacent dimers {\cite{Jang2004}.} {We refer to ``incoherent'' or ``classical'' transfer interchangeably, meaning that inter-unit cell coherences of the density operator of the full chain are negligible ($\bra{i_n}\rho\ket{j_m}\approx 0$ for $n\neq m$), which then results in classical diffusion across subunits exhibiting local coherent dynamics.} The hierarchy of interactions in \eref{e.hierarchy} is commonly fulfilled in photosynthetic membranes and nano-engineered arrays, where pigments aggregate in antenna complexes within sub-nanometer distances, while the inter-complex distances can span several nanometers, as we will discuss later in detail.
+For the configuration of anti-parallel transition dipoles (i.e. $\mathbf{d}_1=-\mathbf{d}_2=d \mathbf{e}_1$) {(indicated by red arrows in \fref{fig1}{a}),} the $n$-th dimeric unit supports a dark (bright) exciton $\ket{d_n}$ ($\ket{b_n}$) given by the symmetric (antisymmetric) coherent superposition $\ket{\alpha_n}$ of single pigment states, namely $\ket{\alpha_n}=\ket{\smash{{}^{d_n}_{b_n}}}=(\ket{1_n} \pm \ket{2_n})/\sqrt{2}$ when $\varepsilon_1=\varepsilon_2$.